Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-Collection Injections aren't constraint inject a singular implementation.
-Therefore, the injected instance will be a collection type which contains instances for each distinct implementation of its item type as items.
+Collection injections aren't limited to injecting a single implementation.
+Therefore, the injected instance will be a collection type that contains instances for each different implementation of its member type as items.

-The currently supported collection types are:
+The currently supported collection types are

 - IEnumerable<…>
 - IReadOnlyList<…>
 - IReadOnlyCollection<…>
 - Arrays

-If you would like to narrow the used implementations of the collection injection, then you can use an implementation collection choice as a configuration option.
+If you want to restrict the implementations of collection injection that are used, you can use an implementation collection choice as a configuration option.

 You can also combine the collection type with `ValueTask<…>` or `Task<…>` (e.g. `IReadOnlyList<ValueTask<IDependency>>`), if you might need to wrap asynchronous resolutions of one or multiple implementations.

 ## Factory Injection

-Instead of injecting the dependency directly with factory injections have the option to inject generated factories which will create the dependencies on demand.
+Instead of injecting the dependency directly with factory injections, you have the option to inject generated factories that will create the dependencies on demand.

-DIE support `Func<…>` and `Lazy<…>` as factory wrapper types.
-The created dependency type (the last generic parameter for `Func<…>`s and the only generic parameter for `Lazy<…>`) may be any other type of injection (i.e. instance, collection, or scope injection).
+DIE supports `Func<…>` and `Lazy<…>` as factory wrapper types.
+The created dependency type (the last generic parameter for `Func<…>` and the only generic parameter for `Lazy<…>`) can be any other type of injection (i.e. instance, collection, or scope injection).

-As soon as the scope under which the factory was instantiated is disposed, no further usage of the factory is allowed.
-If still invoked from a disposed scope, then the factory will throw an exception.
+Once the scope in which the factory was instantiated is disposed of, no further use of the factory is allowed.
+If the factory is still called from a disposed scope, it will throw an exception.

 ### Func